-Press the control once for the highest setting.
-With each press of the control, the heated seat will change to the next lower setting, and then the off setting.
-Three lights indicate the highest setting and one light the lowest.
+Press the heated or ventilated button once for the highest setting.
+With each press of the button, the heated or ventilated seat will change to the next lower setting, and then to the off setting.
+The lights indicate three for the highest setting and one for the lowest.